-Objective: Develop and deploy the measurement science to support the development and implementation of the most efficient and cost effective space-conditioning options for energy-efficient buildings.
+Objective: Develop and deploy the measurement science to support the development and implementation of the most efficient and cost-effective space-conditioning options for energy-efficient buildings.

-The unique aspects of high-efficiency homes dictate new solutions for space conditioning equipment.
+The unique aspects of high-efficiency homes dictate new solutions for space-conditioning equipment.
 Because of tighter envelopes and better insulation, high-efficiency homes are less sensitive to the external environment and more sensitive to internal loads.
 Thus, cooling systems must be able to cope with higher moisture removal demands (higher latent loads) as a percentage of the overall cooling demand.
-An additional consideration for heat pumps in new homes is the integration of outdoor air mechanical ventilation systems, which are required to maintain indoor air quality for buildings with tighter envelopes.
+An additional consideration for heat pumps in new homes is the integration of outdoor air mechanical ventilation systems, which are required to maintain indoor air quality in buildings with tighter envelopes.

-What is the research plan?
 Task 1 involves using a TRNSYS building simulation model to broaden the impact and guide the direction of the experimental research conducted on the NZERTF.
-Previously, the model was validated using the NZERTF annual performance data (July 2013 – June 2014).
-Additionally, the TRNSYS building simulation model was used to evaluate the energy merits of different space-conditioning technologies to provide guidance for NZERTF options beyond those used in the initial baseline tests.
-The considered technologies included: air-source heat pump versus ground-source heat pump; heat recovery ventilator versus enthalpy recovery ventilator; and heat pump water heater versus solar-assisted electric water heater.
+The model was validated using the NZERTF annual performance data (July 2013 – June 2014).
+Subsequently, the TRNSYS building simulation model was used to evaluate the energy and economic merits of different space-conditioning technologies to provide guidance for NZERTF options beyond those used in the initial baseline tests.
+The compared technologies included: an air-source heat pump vs. a ground-source heat pump; a heat recovery ventilator vs. an enthalpy recovery ventilator; and a heat pump water heater vs. a solar-assisted electric water heater.
 These options were evaluated for 15 cities in the U.S. that represented all the climate zones in the contiguous states.
 In the upcoming years, the model will be used to simulate seasonal performance of the carbon dioxide geothermal heat pump described in Task 3.